cocotb/cocotb/documentation/source/platform_support.rst

 Supported Python Versions
 =========================

-The following versions of Python (CPython), and all associated patch releases (e.g. 3.8.4), are supported by cocotb.
+The following versions of Python, and all associated patch releases (except where noted) are supported by cocotb. cocotb depends on CPython APIs;
+alternative Python implementations like PyPy or Jython are not supported.

-* Python 3.6
+* CPython 3.6  (requires 3.6.2+)
-* Python 3.7
+* CPython 3.7
-* Python 3.8
+* CPython 3.8
-* Python 3.9
+* CPython 3.9
-* Python 3.10
+* CPython 3.10
-* Python 3.11
+* CPython 3.11
-* Python 3.12
+* CPython 3.12
-* Python 3.13
+* CPython 3.13

 Supported Linux Distributions and Versions
 ==========================================